0scarHerrada/Simon/README.md

 # Simon
- a replica of the 1978 Simon
+ a visual replica of the 1978 Simon